 It is important to note that population under Iraqi Group in Eastern U.P. shares history with an honorific noble person, Syed Masud Al Hussaini, and his major descendants known as Sydes (Shia) of Ghazipur in view of new research.
 Syed Masud is known as a founder of Ghazipur city (U.P.
 India), being a recent migrant in India from a noble family of Iraq 700 years ago.
 His biography is written in government documents, history books and records related to other ethnic groups (5-8).
 For example, the earliest noble ancestor of the Ansaris of Yusufpur town in Ghazipur, Khwaja Badruddin son of Khwaja Abdur Rahman, is known to accompany Syed Masud Al Hussaini when Ghazipur expedition took place in history (8).
 Syed Masud Al-Hussaini along with his family and 40 champions migrated from South Iraq to Delhi (India) in 1330 AD, when Mohammed bin Tughlaq was the ruler as Sultan of Mamluk dynasty in Delhi.
 First, he acted as a minister or a Muqarrab under Delhi Sultanate.
 Later in 1330 AD, he earned the title ‘Ghazi’ and was made Governor of Ghazipur by Firoz Shah Tughlaq, the deputy and the cousin of Sultan Mohammed bin Tughlaq because he played a pivotal role in annexing the aforementioned adjoining Northeast area to Delhi Sultanate according to reports published in Government Gazettes and summarized recently (3).
 His burial place is found in Ghazipur, U.P.
 India (1330-1366 AD).
 His possessions including land were inherited by his children; some of his sons and their descendants settled permanently in Ghazipur.
 These later descendants are known as Syed (Shia) of Ghazipur, each occupies a place in the genealogical tree of Syed Masud Al-Hussaini (aka Malikus Sadat) as described recently by S.M.
 Taqi Hussaini (7).

 The genealogical work of Taqi Husaini is fascinating.
 Given that his research recapitulates the unique history of Syed Masud in India in addition to the knowledge of some other historical Muslim populations, in particular, the history of Iraqi Society of Eastern U.P. in India past speculation.
 Syed Masud Al-Hussaini was born as a Shia Muslim in South Iraq, and his earliest ascending ancestors, at the root of the tree, included Hadhrat Imam Hussain RA, son of Hadhrat Ali RA as described by S.M.
 Taqi Husaini possibly in his books (7).
-From his birthplace of Iraq, he migrated along with his family and a group of 40 warriors to India in 1330 AD. and lived until 1366 AD.
-How he is linked to extant Iraqis of Eastern U.P. as a distinguishable ancestor is as follows.
+From his birthplace of Iraq, he migrated along with his family and a group of 40 warriors to India in 1330 AD.
+He is linked to extant Iraqis of Eastern U.P. as a distinguishable ancestor which is as follows.
 It is shown in his genealogical tree that a branch, an 8th generation individual in Nonahra-Ghazipur, represents a Sunni Convert (see under the descendants of his son Syed Qutubuddin, Figure 1).
-Moreover, it can be seen that the Sunni Convert arose in early 1500 AD, sometimes during the reign of Sultan Ibrahim Lodhi in Delhi to be marked as a historical reference (Figure 1).
+Moreover, it can also be seen that the Sunni Convert arose in early 1500 AD, sometimes during the reign of Sultan Ibrahim Lodhi in Delhi to be marked as a historical reference (Figure 1).

 As early as 1500 AD, these few Sunni Converts were thought to inhabit Ghazipur, forming alliance with contemporary people from ancestral land Iraq, and carried titles such as ‘Iraqi+Sayyid, or simply Iraqi Brotherhood or Biradri as reported recently (4-6).
 A living population with such a title as Iraqi Biradri in Eastern U.P. including those common places in Ghazipur, is distinguishable from Syed-Shia of Ghazipur, also a descendant group of Syed Masud Al Hussaini (7).
 These argue that the former descended from diverse ancestors who were the Sunni Converts of Syed Masud's family and other noblemen of West Asia, Arab/or non-Arab Persian as described herein.
 To our knowledge, the genealogical tree of Syed Masud Al-Hussaini is the only source that gives a common origin of Iraqi Biradri as a Caste in 1517 AD i.e. 500 years ago in Ghazipur India (or actual age 700 years) (5-7).